Proven-Paradox/shaper-system/Handbook.md

 * *Light* - radiance, blinding light, and holy power
 * *Dark* - draining away life essence, sharpened shadows, or unholy power

-When striking multiple targets with different Elemental Properties, first resolve all targets that are neither Resistant nor Weak to the element by rolling two ten-sided die as normal.
+When striking multiple targets with different Elemental Properties, first resolve all targets that are neither Resistant nor Weak to the Element by rolling two ten-sided die as normal.
 After you determine the damage for elementally neutral targets, roll a third die.
 Apply the highest two dice results against foes Weak to your chosen Element and the lowest two against Resistant foes.
 Extra dice rolled this way are affected by Boon and Bane normally.
 If you have to roll dice in two phases (as described in the previous paragraph), Boon or Bane triggered during the first phase (against elementally neutral targets) cannot/does not re-roll the die rolled during the second phase.

 > For example, Anezka is using the Elemental Blast Ability with Ice Element.
 The Zone she targets has one foe that is Weak to Ice and two that are neutral.
 She also has Boon 4.